Elli Hemberg: Early Paintings

 Hemberg's early work consisted primarily of portraits and landscapes.
 Her first major exhibition was as part of the 'November Exhibition' in 1922 at Liljevalch's Art Gallery in Stockholm.
-She then had her first solo-exhibition at 'Galerie Moderne' (1942) in Stockholm.
-In the 1940s she initiated a close collaboration with the avant-garde artist Otto Carlsund, who experimented with cubism, purism and neoplasticism.
+She then had her first solo exhibition at 'Galerie Moderne' (1942) in Stockholm.
+In the 1940s, she initiated a close collaboration with the avant-garde artist Otto Carlsund, who experimented with cubism, purism, and neoplasticism.
 The two displayed their work in 1947 at Konstnärshuset in Stockholm.
-During this period Hemberg began transitioning towards a more abstract style, focusing on form and rhythm, which eventually led to her transitioning from painting to sculpture.
+During this period, Hemberg began transitioning towards a more abstract style, focusing on form and rhythm, which eventually led her to transition from painting to sculpture.